rudi-c/rudi-c.github.io/about/index.md

 type: page
 ---
 <a style="float: left; margin: 5px 15px 0px 0px;" href="/images/profile_pic.jpg"><img src="/images/profile_pic.jpg" width="160" /></a>
-<p>My name is Rudi, a student in Computer Science at University of Waterloo and this is my personal blog where I will post my projects, comments about tech, math, random tidbits that might be useful, random tidbits that might not be useful but hopefully interesting.</p>
+My name is Rudi, a student in Computer Science at University of Waterloo and this is my personal blog where I will post my projects, comments about tech, math, random tidbits that might be useful, random tidbits that might not be useful but hopefully interesting.

+My 'programmer archetype' is one that has one foot in academia, one foot in industry, and my projects are often at the intersection of both.
+I see coding as a craft to be perfected: this includes design, understandability, brevity, and performance.
+I've written [apps](http://fractalphotographer.com/) and aim for polish.
+I value having strong fundamentals: math, algorithms, systems, tools.

+In terms of computer science topics, my interests move around a lot.
+Lately, they have been 3D graphics and compilers.
+In the past, the kind of stuff I've enjoyed include neural networks, image processing, data visualization.
+I also enjoy getting a wide exposure to different types of programming languages, including ones like F#, Rust.

-A random fact about myself?
-I practice pen spinning (look it up if you've never hear that term!) and [have once appeared on national television](http://www.youtube.com/watch?v=K5SxsDS0fHk).
+Random fact: I practice pen spinning (look it up if you've never hear of that term!) and [have once appeared on national television](http://www.youtube.com/watch?v=K5SxsDS0fHk).
 I'm not one of the best out there, but I know quite a few tricks.

 Email at **rudichen@gmail.com**.